muff1nman/oauth-openshift-springboot-example/blog3.md

 export JAVA_OPTIONS="-Dsecurity.oauth2.client.clientId=system:serviceaccount:${NAMESPACE}:${SERVICE_ACCOUNT_NAME} $JAVA_OPTIONS"
 ```

-Next, we need the Service Account secret for the `clientSecret` property.
+Next, we need the service account secret for the `clientSecret` property.
 To access this value within the container, we
-can change the Service Account the pod will run with and then OpenShift will mount the secret at
+can change the service account the pod will run with and then OpenShift will mount the secret at
 `/run/secrets/kubernetes.io/serviceaccount/token` during runtime.
-Changing the Service Account is done in the
+Changing the service account is done in the
-DeploymentConfig in the following snippet where we utilize the fact that the Service Account we created in Part 2 has
+DeploymentConfig in the following snippet where we utilize the fact that the service account we created in Part 2 has
 the same name as the `APPLICATION_NAME` parameter.

 ```